Born from NASA technology and perfected for sleep.

 However, getting the proper nutrients is still equally important.
 Instead of dense carbs or proteins, substitute for lighter alternatives such as salads, fish and rice.
 This is especially important in summer when light salads and high-water percentage meals also help keep you hydrated, as dehydration can lead to poorer sleep quality.

 As well as optimising what’s included in your evening meal, it’s equally important to consider timing.
 Try to avoid eating at least an hour and a half before bed.
 This ensures your metabolism will have done most of its hard work digesting food before you aim for the land of nod.
-When your metabolism is working hard, your heart rate and blood flow increase, and therefore, your body temperature too.
+When your metabolism works hard, your heart rate and blood flow increase, and therefore, your body temperature too.

 Keep the air flowing in your bedroom and create a cool breeze over your bed.
 You can do this by facing a fan towards an open window with your bed in between.
 This allows hot air to be pushed out of the room, leaving room for cooler, fresh air from outside to be allowed in.

 Whilst we recommend using one fan to push hot air out, use a second fan positioned inwards to circulate cool air around the room.
-To ensure the fan blows cool air, and isn’t just circulating existing warm air, place a bowl filled with ice cubes in front of the fan.
+To ensure the fan blows cool air and isn’t just circulating existing warm air, place a bowl filled with ice cubes in front of the fan.

 For the best effect, try propping up the bowl so as much air from the fan blows over the ice.
 Ice absorbs heat as it melts and the air will cool as the ice melts.
 This essentially creates a DIY air-conditioning unit as warm air goes out, and cold air comes out.

 Heat rises, so consider sleeping on a low platform bed.
-If you have the option, you can also consider swapping your bedroom to the ground floor of your house to ensure your sleep environment is as cool as possible.
+If you have the option, you can also consider moving your bedroom to the ground floor of your house to ensure your sleep environment is as cool as possible.

-Light-coloured, lightweight linens are best at keeping a bed ventilated.
-You may also consider getting a summer duvet with a lower tog rating to help let the heat escape – between 2.5-and 4.5 tog is recommended for summer.
 The Silentnight 4.5 Tog Summer Fresh Duvet is ideal for hot summer days due to its low tog rating and anti-allergy and irritation-free properties.
-In the winter, opt for extra blankets which you can easily throw off in the night rather than a thick, winter duvet.
+In the winter, opt for extra blankets that you can easily throw off in the night rather than a thick winter duvet.

-As mattresses are large, dense items, they can easily trap your body heat, keeping your temperature sky-high.
-Swapping your heat-trapping mattress for a modest bamboo or straw mat could be a great summer option.
-These materials are breathable, moisture-wicking and surprisingly soft on the skin, helping you to keep cooler at night.
 The downside is that they may not be as comfortable to lie on as your regular mattress, yet you won’t feel so hot.
 If that’s a concern, plenty of natural mattresses combine the cooling properties of eco-materials with the comfort of pocket springs.

 Hanging mid-air in a hammock will allow for better airflow to take away heat from your body.
 The nature of a hammock also means that there is less material beneath you, reducing the amount of insulation.
 The gentle rocking of a hammock can also help people fall asleep faster and enter into a deeper state of sleep more easily.
 On a hot evening, anything to help you fall asleep quicker is always a bonus.

-The morning is better because anything that gets the blood pumping near bedtime is generally deemed counter-intuitive to sleep.
+The morning is better because anything that gets the blood pumping near bedtime is generally deemed counterintuitive to sleep.
 It’s also likely true that those who complete morning exercise are up earlier and, therefore, more tired at bedtime.

 Alongside freezing a damp cloth or hot-water bottle, freezing your socks aids sleep.
 As identified, part of the body’s natural rhythm before sleep centres around body temperature reduction, especially in the feet.
 This quick trick is a surefire way to kickstart that process.

 Routine is essential to pretty much every aspect of human health.
 With sleep, it’s no different.
 The more you train your body to know when it’s bedtime, the more quickly you can fall asleep.
 And through that ease of falling asleep, you are less likely to have disrupted sleep and wake up hot in the middle of the night.
 The biological rhythm, which relates to sleep, is known as the circadian rhythm, and it’s only through a routine that you can keep it in check.
-For more tips on improving your nighttime habits, see our guide on how to sleep better at night.

 Your pulse points are places on your body where you can feel your heartbeat, such as your neck, wrists, and temple.
 These respond well to temperature change and can rapidly reduce how hot you feel.
 Apply your frozen hot water bottle or flannel to your pulse points to quickly cool your body down.